langit/jael/brief.rst

 Then the second pass is code generation.
-A method is replicated as many times as there are different signatures (which could come with auxilary intermediate results from TI engine).
+A method is replicated as many times as there are different signatures (which could come with auxilary intermediate results from ITI engine).

 If the above way of implementation is possible, then code (corresponding to the AST) reuse might be